Hamid-0/CSI4142_DataStaging/README.md

 The values can be changed in this file [db.ini](db.ini)

-Next, run the progam by running all cells
+Next, run the progam by running all cells.

+A new file should be created named "clean_stroke_data"